 Special CLC Research Topic through Frontiers in Sustainable Food Systems

-GLBW’s Continuous Living Cover Research Topic special collection of research articles focusing on Continuous Living Cover is available online, open access!
-The Research Topic is in the Agroecology and Ecosystem Services section of Frontiers in Sustainable Food Systems.
+GLBW’s Continuous Living Cover Research Topic of 23 research articles by 90 authors is available online, open access!
+The Research Topic is in the Agroecology and Ecosystem Services section of Frontiers in Sustainable Food Systems and includes an editorial that defines and contextualizes the concept of CLC.

-See a recent newsletter on this collection, highlighting the editorial team and their editorial on CLC!
+Also see our newsletter on this collection, highlighting the editorial team and their editorial on CLC.

 Continuous Living Cover (CLC) refers to agricultural systems in which there are living plants and roots in the ground throughout the year, including winter cover crops sown between annuals, agroforestry plantings with both trees and herbaceous species, managed grazing systems, and perennial grain, forage, and biomass production.
 This Research Topic focuses on CLC as it relates to the American Midwest and the unique climatic, policy, social, and economic aspects of this region.